 Vitamin K is one of those unsung heroes we tend to overlook but which our body can’t do without.
 This nutrient plays a critical role in blood clotting and helps keep up bone health in seniors.
 A deficiency of vitamin K has also been linked to a range of medical conditions such as coronary heart disease, diabetes, and arthritis.1 2 So how do you make sure you get enough vitamin K?
-While vegetables like collards, spinach, kale, turnip greens, and broccoli are particularly rich sources of vitamin K, many fruits can also pitch in and help you meet your daily quota for this vitamin.3
+While vegetables like collards, spinach, kale, turnip greens, and broccoli are particularly rich sources of vitamin K, many fruits can also pitch in and help you meet your daily quota for this

 You Need Between 90 And 120 Mcg Of Vitamin K Depending On Gender

 Data on vitamin K recommended daily intake levels is limited, but the Food and Nutrition Board has established the adequate intake (AI) levels.
 This is another way to gauge how much of the nutrient you need.
 Adult men need 120 mcg of vitamin K and women need 90 mcg a day, even when they are pregnant or lactating.4 The updated daily value (DV) for vitamin K, set by the United States Food and Drug Administration, is 120 mcg for all adults and 90 mcg for pregnant/lactating women, going up from the 80 mcg for adults prescribed earlier.5 And here are the top fruit contenders you should load up on for a healthy dose of K power.

 1 cup of sliced kiwifruits: 72.5 mcg of vitamin K (60.4% DV)